Vince63/Capstone-Project/README.md

 ## [Sample 2](https://www.kaggle.com/gatandubuc/forecast-with-n-beats-interpretable-model)
 This person also did a forecast of temperature.
 We are going to use neural networks to make more accurate forecasts of global warming.
 ## Proposed Model/Algorithm
-We will combine 2 datasets.
-One for indicator of countries, other one for temperature change.
+Our aim is to combine the 2 datasets mentioned above...

 ## Diagram: coming soon...